nesi/hpc_training/_lessons/maui-and-mahuika/11-building-code-on-mahuika.md

 ```

 ## Compilers
-Compilers are provided for Fortran, C, and C++.
-For MPI parallelised code often different compilers need to be used.
-The different **compilers** are listed:
+Compilers are provided for Fortran, C, and C++; compiler wrappers are needed to build code with MPI parallelisation.
+The following table lists available compilers and wrappers for each vendor:

 | Language      | Cray | Intel    | GNU      |
 | --------------|------|----------|----------|